SCPDOS/DOS/docs/OEMINIT.md

 ## PUBLIC PROCEDURES needed to link with SYSINIT
 <pre>
 - SYSENTRY  : Entry point for SYSINIT.
 Must be jumped to!
 - OEMMCBINIT: Does MCB chain building as SYSINIT doesn't know how to read any memory maps.
-Thats on the OEM to parse and build for us.
+It is on the OEM to parse and build the MCB chain for us.
 - OEMHALT   : If anything goes wrong during the initial phase of SYSINIT, it will use this routine to print a message and halt the machine.
 - OEMCALLBK : Used to finalise any setup before transferring control to "SHELL= ".
 At this point, DOS is ready to be used.
 </pre>